henkjannl/DesigningHousingsInFreeCAD/README.md

 </p>

-# Applying a naming convention for bodies and features
+# Applying a naming convention

 As the quantity of bodies and features within the model tree expands, the process of identifying the precise feature for necessary modifications becomes progressively complex.
 To mitigate this challenge, adopting distinct and meaningful names for features proves invaluable.
 In this context, I have devised a systematic naming approach, outlined as follows: